Mongolian ruling party seen winning presidency amid pandemic - WTMJ

 “I really hope that the new president I chose today will improve Mongolia’s reputation abroad and bring in more foreign investment,“ Munkhjargal said.

-Mongolia has tried to maintain its political and economic independence from Soviet-era patron Moscow — which supplies virtually all of its energy needs — and rising regional power China, which buys more than 90% of Mongolia’s mining exports, mainly coal and copper.
+Mongolia has tried to maintain its political and economic independence from Soviet-era patron Moscow — which supplies virtually all of its oil — and rising regional power China, which buys more than 90% of Mongolia’s mining exports, mainly coal and copper.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show the presidential term served by the incumbent was four years but his successor will serve six.